Greg Elfrink lays out the blueprint for creating a streamlined business that will sell for the maximum price in the minimum time

 Other than that, almost all of the heavy lifting is done by the brokerage.
 They procure buyers, get rid of timewasters, field questions on your behalf, and help negotiate the sale.
 Since brokers are creating deals day after day, they often can command a higher sales price for your business than if you go it alone.

-The time and effort you’ll save using a brokerage service will often make up for the 15 percent commision that you pay.
+The time and effort you’ll save using a brokerage service will often make up for the 15 percent commission that you pay.

-Before you pick a brokerage, you should research the different players.
+Before you choose an agent you should research the different business brokers.
 Firstly, you want one that specializes in online businesses.
 Preferably look for a brokerage that has a team behind them rather than a one-man show.
 Also, look through their previous listings.
 Have they ever sold a business similar to yours in a similar price range?

 When you’re checking their previous listings, make sure you subtract their commission fee from the sales prices and if after doing that, you see numbers that excite you, go with that brokerage.